devilry/devilry-django/trix_devenv/README.md

 ## Tips
 Use ``bin/fab autodb:no_groups=yes`` instead of ``bin/fab autodb`` to generate
 a bit less data.
 Devilry groups is not used by Trix, so you do not need them.

+## The package trix_SOMETHING is dirty?
+You may get some warnings like this when you re-run ``fab bootstrap``:

+    The package 'trix_extjshelpers' is dirty.
+    Do you want to update it anyway? [yes/No/all]

+That is because the repos are not clean (``git status`` on them reports changed or untracked files).

+## Editing in the Trix repos fetched by buildout?
+This is perfectly safe.
+As you can see from the section about dirty packages above, buildout even warns when you are in danger of overwriting local changes.
+We also setup a custom default push url to an url that works when you have push-permissions to the repos.
+If you are working on a fork, you may want to modify the pushurl in ``trix_devenv/buildout.cfg`` and re-run fab bootstrap.